 - 1. Direct entry into a graduate program - 2.
 No graduate application or application fee is required - 3.
-The graduate admission deposit is waived - 4.
-Preferred housing during graduate phase
+The graduate admission deposit is waived

 Eligibility for dual admission is determined at the time the student is accepted for admission into the undergraduate program.
 Each dual admission major is unique and has its own eligibility requirements throughout the undergraduate experience.